chozabu/FriendMap/readme.md

 git clone -b KDE/4.11 git://anongit.kde.org/marble marble
 cd marble
 </pre>

-Build it according to the directions on the website.
+Now, add this line to your plugins.pro: FriendMap \

-For more information on how to compile marble for windows, please refer to http://techbase.kde.org/Projects/Marble/WindowsCompiling.
+Build it according to the directions on the website at http://techbase.kde.org/Projects/Marble/WindowsCompiling.

 <pre>
 cd src\lib